DefectDojo/django-DefectDojo/doc/install_vagrant.md

 # Vagrant Install

-Installing with Vagrant is the easiest way to get started with TestTrack.
+Installing with Vagrant is the easiest way to get started with DefectDojo.

 __You will need:__